The Theory of Electrodynamics in a Linear Dielectric: Particle Dynamics in a Dielectric Filled Space

-In the rest frame of the simple linear dielectric medium, the constant refractive index $n$ is the only property of a dielectric that is significant to the current problem.
-Here, we derive the dynamics of discrete particles as though the particles travel, without impediment, through a region of space that has the property that the speed of light is $c/n$.
-The dynamics of discrete particles is then generalized in the usual manner to derive the dynamics of electromagnetic fields in a dielectric.
+We consider an arbitrarily large region of space to be filled with a linear, isotropic, homogeneous, transparent dielectric in a regime in which dispersion, electrostriction, and magnetostriction are negligible and, for convenience, we apply the term simple linear dielectric to this medium.
+In the rest frame of the simple linear medium, the constant refractive index $n$ is the only property of a linear dielectric that is significant to the current problem.
 Let the rest frame of the dielectric be $S(t,x,y,z)$ with orthogonal axes $x$, $y$, and $z$.
 Then position vectors in $S$ are denoted by ${\bf x}=(x,y,z)$.
 If a light pulse is emitted from the origin at time $t=0$, then

 describes wavefronts in the $S$ system.
-Writing time as a spatial coordinate $ct/n$, the four-vector $(ct/n,{\bf x})=(ct/n,x,y,z)$ represents the position of a point as a matter of geometry \cite{BIFinn1}.
-Because we are using the effective speed of light, the macroscopic theory is not, and should not be expected to be, relativistically invariant.
-A rigorous treatment of moving dielectrics would require a fully microscopic treatment using the field in vacuum with localized dipoles constructed from individual charges.
-Even if the exact theory were to be derived, we would likely use the macroscopic theory that is derived here as a matter of convenience for dielectrics that are stationary or slowly moving in the laboratory frame of reference.
+Writing time as a spatial coordinate $\bar x_0=ct/n$, the four-vector $(\bar x_0,{\bf x})=(ct/n,x,y,z)$ represents the position of a point as a matter of geometry \cite{BIFinn1}.
+Because we are using an effective speed of light in defining our timelike coordinate $\bar x_0$, the macroscopic theory is not, and should not be expected to be, Lorentz invariant.
+Lorentz invariance is tied to the special theory of relativity and the microscopic Maxwell equations for fields in a vacuum.
+A microscopic theory of a dielectric is always possible and such a theory will be Lorentz invariant as light travels at speed $c$ between scattering events.
+However, Lorentz invariance is not an intrinsic symmetry of a continuous medium in which the electromagnetic field has been averaged over multiple scattering events creating a macroscopic field that travels with an effective speed that is less than $c$ \cite{BIFinn1,BIFinnEMTensors,BIRosen}.

 For a system of particles, the transformation of the position vector ${\bf x}_i$ of the $i^{th}$ particle to $J$ independent generalized coordinates is

 where $\tau=t/n$.
 Applying the chain rule, we obtain the virtual displacement